vemonet/nanopub-website/README.md

 * Otherwise fork the repository and modify the files you want.
 Pull requests are welcome!

-If you are making substential changes we recommend you to clone the repository, and work locally (cf. below)
+If you are making substential changes we recommend you to clone the repository, and work locally (cf. below *Deployment* section to)

-> We recommend using [Typora](https://typora.io/) to edit [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files on your computer.
+> We recommend using [Typora](https://typora.io/) to edit [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files easily on your computer.

 ### 📂 Files locations